rwieruch/blog_robinwieruch_content/react-apollo-link-state-tutorial.md

 card = "img/posts/react-apollo-link-state-tutorial/banner_640.jpg"
 banner = "img/posts/react-apollo-link-state-tutorial/banner.jpg"
 contribute = "react-apollo-link-state-tutorial.md"
-headline = "A apollo-link-state Tutorial for Local State Management"
+headline = "A apollo-link-state Tutorial for Local State in React"

 summary = "A tutorial about how to use Apollo Link State as local state management solution in a React application when having already a GraphQL powered server in the first place.
 The example shows you how to use Apollo Link State instead of React's Local State, but also instead of Redux or MobX to manage global state."
 +++